SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 TS=
 (
   ("mental health"
+      NEAR/5
-      NEAR/5 ("promote" OR "promotion" OR "strengthen*" OR "improv*" OR "intervention$") )
+          ("promote" OR "promotion" OR "strengthen*" OR "improv*" OR "therapy" OR "therapies" OR "intervention$"
+          OR "outreach" OR "services")
+  )
   OR
+    (
-    (("well being" OR "wellbeing" OR "mental resilience" OR "psycho* resilience") NEAR/5 ("promote" OR "promotion" OR "strengthen*" OR "improv*" OR "increas*" OR "enhance*") )
+      ("well being" OR "wellbeing" OR "mental resilience" OR "psycho* resilience") NEAR/5
+          ("promote" OR "promotion" OR "strengthen*" OR "improv*" OR "increas*" OR "enhance*")
+    )
 )
 ```